Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <align="left">The 'enable secret' and 'enable algorithm-type script secret' commands each provide an added layer of security.
 These commands set a password for entering privileged EXEC mode, which is stored in a hashed format for security.
 The enable algorithm-type script secret command, or the type 9 hashing, provides the most secure hashing algorithm on current Cisco devices, but it's not supported on every device type.
 Type 5 hashing, used by the enable secret command, sets an MD5 hashed password on the device; it's considered less secure than level 9.
 Using hashing algorithms with passwords is always a good security practice.
 Even though MD5 hashing is no longer secure, it adds another layer of complexity for someone who may be attempting to tamper with the device.
 <br />
 <br />
-Step 3: Configure the user account cisco with secret ccna on each router and switch.
-Use type 9 hashing if available; otherwise, use type 5 <br/>
+<h4>Step 3: Configure the user account cisco with secret ccna on each router and switch.
+Use type 9 hashing if available; otherwise, use type 5 </h4><br/>

    ```
 username cisco algorithm-type script secret ccna